rmscoelho/cmpt-user-comment-replace/README.md

 Replace CMPortugal certain users' commentaries with random facts

 ## Instructions
+1. Set the browser to developer mode (if applicable);
-1. Install TamperMonkey extension from Extensions store;
+2. Install TamperMonkey extension from Extensions store;
-2. Add new script;
+3. Add new script;
-3. Open "comment-replace.js" in GitHub;
+4. Open "comment-replace.js" in GitHub;
-4. Click on "Raw";
+5. Click on "Raw";
-5. Copy all content;
+6. Copy all content;
-6. Paste in TamperMonkey's script editor;
+7. Paste in TamperMonkey's script editor;
-7. Save (CTRL+S);
+8. Save (CTRL+S);
-8. Done!
+9. Done!

 ### To add more users to block list
 1. Edit script in TamperMonkey;